git-town/git-town/tools/videos/scripts/01_intro.md

 ## Part 1: summarize and take-aways

 Git Town is a free and open-source tool that adds a few missing commands to Git.
-These new Git commands allow you to work with Git branches much more efficiently than is possible with the standard Git commands.
+These new Git commands allow you to manage Git branches much more efficiently than is possible with the standard Git commands.

-While automating your branch management,
+While executing Git commands for you,
 Git Town stays true to Git's nature as a flexible and powerful tool that doesn't force you into one particular way of using it.

-Git Town is already super useful when using it just by yourself And it really shines in collaborative scenarios where you write code together with lots of other developers.
+Git Town is useful when using it just by yourself
+And it really shines in collaborative scenarios where you write code together with lots of other developers.